dynawo/dyn-grid-compliance-verification/docs/tutorial/1b_installation_windows.md

 ```

 ## System Requirements

+**NOTE**: The windows installer (described in the next section) will install all of these
+system requirements, so you may skip this section.
+It is only here for your information.

 The requirements at the OS-level are rather minimal: one just needs a recent Windows
 distribution in which you should install a few packages, **LaTeX**, and **Python**.
 If